rust-lang/edition-guide/src/editions/index.md

 - For non-users, it signals that some major advancements have landed, which might make Rust worth another look.

-- For those working *on* Rust, it provides a rallying point for the project as a whole.
+- For those developing Rust itself, it provides a rallying point for the project as a whole.

 ## Compatibility

 When a new edition becomes available in the compiler, crates must explicitly opt in to it to take full advantage.
-This opt in makes it possible to make incompatible changes, like adding a new keyword (which might conflict with identifiers in code), or turning warnings into errors.
+This opt in enables editions to contain incompatible changes, like adding a new keyword that might conflict with identifiers in code, or turning warnings into errors.
 The Rust compiler can link crates of any editions together.
 Therefore, if you're using Rust 2015, and one of your dependencies uses Rust 2018, it all works just fine.
 The opposite situation works as well.